Director's Hearings (ESA Licensing Notices)

-This Guide is for Master Electricians or Electrical Contractors or persons applying for authorization, who do not agree with an ESA Notice of Proposal (or Provisional Notice in some urgent cases) to refuse, suspend, revoke or impose conditions on their authorization.
+This section is for Master Electricians or Electrical Contractors or persons who do not agree with an ESA Notice of Proposal (or Provisional Notice in some urgent cases) to refuse, suspend, revoke or impose conditions on their authorization.
 You can apply to the Director of Reviews and Appeals for a Director’s Hearing, which will give you an opportunity to dispute the Notice.
 This section will give you detailed information about the process.

 TIP: If you are asking for a Director’s Hearing of the Notice, it can be helpful to first contact the Director of Licencing and/or ESA Licensing department.
-Some disputes can be settled with a more informal discussion or exchange of information, and the Director’s Hearing may not be needed.
-But please remember you still must deliver any Application for Director’s Review before the 15-day deadline – see below.
+You might be able to resolve the dispute with a more informal discussion or exchange of information.
+But you must be sure to deliver your Application for Director’s Hearing before the 15-day deadline – see below.

-There are 4 steps to the Director’s Hearing:
+There are four steps to the Director’s Hearing:

-The following items must be included in the application package that you deliver to the ESA Reviews and Appeals Office:
+The following items must be included in the application package that you deliver to the ESA Reviews and Appeals Office (see Rule 6.4):

 - An Application for Director’s Hearing form, with all sections complete and signed;